Top Articles

 CMC Rocks — March 20–22

-CMC Rocks is one of Australia’s biggest country music festivals, bringing leading international and Australian artists to Ipswich each year.
-Over nearly two decades, it has built a reputation for blockbuster line-ups and large-scale camping festival energy.
+CMC Rocks is one of Australia’s biggest country music festivals, bringing leading international and Australian acts to Ipswich each year.
+Over nearly two decades, it has built a reputation for huge line-ups and camping festival scale.

 Website → CMC Rocks